ibicdlcod/GuoMuoRuoProject/doc/worldview and mechanics/1-technology.md

 For ships: All ships of the same class and all equipment she can handle will count toward the calculation.

-For equipment: All equipment of this exact type and [its precedent and all children on the technology tree], and [all Kanmusu it is particularly suited to] will count toward the calculation.
+For equipment: All equipment of this exact type and [its "father" and all paternal children on the technology tree], and [all Kanmusu it is particularly suited to] will count toward the calculation.
 The two concepts will be dealt later.

 An equipment that does not have a predecessor will have it's local technology not counted when developing.